Protecting Shoal Bay

 Promoting Clean Streams

 North Shore has no wild rivers but plenty of streams.
-Very few of these streams are unaffected by stormwater.
+Most of these are impacted by stormwater.
 Most of the Shore’s stormwater is diverted directly into gullies causing massive accelerated erosion and siltation of streams and our beaches.
 In addition careless discharge of sewerage or detergent and other chemicals into the stormwater system can impact on stream health.
-We have an excellent system of volunteer monitoring through the Waicare program

 Promoting Environmentally Friendly Development

 North Shore is one of New Zealand’s most rapidly growing areas.
 In-fill housing and subdivision have meant bush destruction and loss of wildlife habitat.
-The branch, mainly through the work of the late Jim Lewis over many years has had input into mitigating and moderating the effect of development.
 Subdivision brings with it an influx of cats with their impact on birds and exotic plants such as bangalow palms which are now spreading into bush reserves.
+Of major concern is the impact of silt run off from development.
 Our branch is actively submitting on development proposals which will have a negative impact on the natural environment.
 As a result, these projects are often disallowed or modified to minimise their environmental footprint.

 Protecting Native Trees

 Trees provide many benefits including landscape values, combating climate change, providing us with oxygen and filtering water, apart from being the habitat of our native wildlife.
-North Shore branch has made submissions to Auckland Council to protect bush blocks as well as removing weed trees from tree protection.
-We submitted to recent RMA amendments which have removed tree and bush protection in Auckland.
+North Shore branch is actively engaging with Auckland Council to improve tree protection.
+Our national legal team is working with central government to do the same.

 Promoting the North-West Wildlink